If you've ever wished that you could emulate the performance of a solid-state drive

 Download and install Dataram's software, and then launch the RAMDisk Configuration Utility.
 In the main settings screen, select the Unformatted disk-type option and enter a size for the RAM disk in megabytes (1GB equals 1024MB).
 Note the 4092MB limit in the free version.

 Next, go to the Load and Save tab.
 If you want the software to save your RAM-disk data to a traditional hard drive when you shut down the computer, check the Save Disk Image on Shutdown option and choose a location for saving the disk image.
 Likewise, check the Load Disk Image at Startup option and make sure it's pointed to the same location if you want the software to reload your saved data to the RAM disk automatically when you boot the computer.
+Remember that doing so can add a significant amount of time to your PC's startup and shutdown; if you don't plan on using your RAM disk often or for critical saves, consider leaving those options unchecked.
+The RAM disk will be wiped every time your PC powers down, but if you're storing only temporary files on it, that's hardly a major loss.

 Alternatively, if you want to store apps on the RAM disk but keep their output—such as documents or game saves—on a traditional drive, you can save time by loading the disk image at startup but disabling the 'Save at shutdown' option.
 Just manually save the disk image whenever you add or update an app.